 The non-reloadable ticket is a one-time use card.
 You won’t be able to top it up with more rides which is fine for most people, but I prefer the rechargeable card because I usually stay for several weeks and I like the convenience of having just one card that I can top up whenever I need to.

 It’s just a matter of choice.

-Keep in mind, If you choose to purchase a 7-day pass or monthly pass, you have no choice but to purchase the rechargeable OPUS card for an additional $6 CAD because these aren’t available for the non-reloadable paper ticket.
+Keep in mind; If you choose to purchase a 7-day pass or monthly pass, you have no choice but to buy the rechargeable OPUS card for an additional $6 CAD because these aren’t available for the non-reloadable paper ticket.

-Both the rechargeable OPUS card and one-time use non-reloadable paper card have a smart chip in them which means you just have to hold the card up to the card readers in the metro and on the bus.
+Both the rechargeable OPUS card and one-time use non-reloadable paper card have a smart chip in them which means you simply hold the card up to the card readers in the metro and on the bus.
 You can also use the OPUS card to purchase train tickets.